informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

         ```
     The tokens were successfully received by `ibc-1` under the denomination `ibc/8F3...` while they should be recognized as samoleans.
 Indeed, **it is impossible to transfer back tokens from a different channel than the one they were received from**.

+    You could get the tokens back to samoleans by transferring them back via the route you sent
-    Let's forget about these tokens.
+    them from, but instead let's forget about these tokens.

 ### The right way